decent-labs/topaz/README.md

   data structures, anchoring many transactions on chain at once avoiding the scaling constraints of transaction throughput.

-- **Outscale Any Blockchain.** Our hybrid development pattern using data from centralized applications secured on decentralized networks enables the usage of blockchains for data integrity at the massive scale the web demands.
+- **Outscale Any Blockchain.** Our hybrid development pattern, using data from centralized applications secured on decentralized networks, enables the usage of blockchains for data integrity at the massive scale the traditional web demands.

-- **Trial with Ease.** Our SDKs enable Topaz integration with just three lines of code - now, anyone can experiment with using blockchains to create transparent, trustless applications with ease.
+- **Trial with Ease.** Our SDKs enable blockchain integration with just three lines of code.
+Now, anyone can rapidly create trustless, decentralized applications.

 - **Go to Mainnet for Pennies.** Topaz enables applications that simply could not exist due to scaling constraints brought on by the cost of blockchain